mzia-s/CANN/README.md

 The repository retains the earlier directory name `CAKL`; the published framework is named **CAKR**.

 We also retain the acknowledgment of [KmerTopology](https://github.com/hozumiyu/KmerTopology) by Yuta Hozumi included in the supplied `psrt.py`.

+## Citation

+If you use CANN, its code, or its results in your research, please cite our accompanying paper:

+[CITATION LINK]